angrybacon/doomsday-wiki/markdown/articles/2021/07/26/monkey-world.md

 Doomsday and can easily protect it with :card[Allosaurus Shepherd].
 I still think it is a good match up for us, but we have to play more carefully now.

-They also got a 3 mana Planeswalker they can fetch with {{Green Sun’s Zenith}}, :card[Grist, the Hunger Tide].
+They also got a 3 mana Planeswalker they can fetch with :card[Green Sun's Zenith], :card[Grist, the Hunger Tide].

 It won’t come up very often, but the -5 ability has the potential to kill us